2022 Baltimore Ravens season: Week 1: Baltimore Ravens 24, New York Jets 9

-After a somewhat slow start, the Ravens outscored the Jets, who were led by former Ravens QB Joe Flacco, 21–3 in the 2nd and 3rd quarters enroute to a 24–9 season opening victory.
+After a somewhat slow start, the Ravens outscored the Jets, who were led by former Ravens QB Joe Flacco, 21–3 in the 2nd and 3rd quarters en route to a 24–9 season opening victory.
 Lamar Jackson threw for 213 yards, three touchdowns, and an interception; the first two touchdowns went to Devin Duvernay while the third one was caught by Rashod Bateman.
-With the win, the Ravens started the season 1–0 and snapped a six game losing streak which dated back to Week 12 of the previous season.
+With the win, the Ravens started the season 1–0 and snapped a six-game losing streak which dated back to Week 12 of the previous season.

 Week 2: Miami Dolphins 42, Baltimore Ravens 38

-Despite leading 35–14 heading into the fourth quarter, the Dolphins outscored the Ravens 28–3 in the fourth quarter, allowing a go-ahead touchdown with 14 seconds left in the game, making the final score 42–38.
+In what would be a recurring theme for their 2022 season, the Ravens blew a 35–14 lead and lost to Tua Tagovailoa and the Dolphins, 42–38, on a 7-yard touchdown pass from Tagovailoa to Jaylen Waddle with just 14 seconds left.
 Jackson threw for 318 yards, three touchdowns, and rushed for 119 yards and a touchdown and surpassed Michael Vick for the most 100-yard rushing games by a quarterback with his 79-yard touchdown run in the third quarter in a losing effort.
-With the loss, the Ravens dropped to 1–1 and lost their second straight game against the Dolphins.
+With the upset loss, the Ravens fell to 1–1, and lost their second straight game against the Dolphins.

 Week 3: Baltimore Ravens 37, New England Patriots 26

-This was the Ravens' first regular season road win in Foxborough, and their first road win against the Patriots since the 2012 AFC Championship Game.
+This was the Ravens' first regular season road win in Foxborough, and their first road win against the Patriots since the 2012 AFC Championship game.